prebid/prebid.github.io/faq/prebid-server-faq.md

 has the exchange cookie, the host company will have an ID one page-view sooner than the other bidders.
 This gives a slight edge to the hosting company in some scenarios, but it's technically unavoidable and better for both buyers and sellers to have one ID available rather than zero.

-## How does Prebid Server support privay signals?
+## How does Prebid Server support privacy signals?

 See the [Prebid Server Privacy Feature Page](/prebid-server/features/pbs-privacy.html)